 In addition, we review and test goodwill for impairment at least annually and whenever changes in circumstances indicate that the carrying value of the goodwill may not be recoverable.
 The impairment test for goodwill consists of comparing the fair value of the reporting unit and acquired IPR&D, which is estimated using both the income and market approach, to its carrying value.
 The process of impairment testing for our goodwill involves a number of judgments and estimates made by management including future cash flows, revenue growth rates, profitability assumptions, terminal growth rates and discount rates with regards to our reporting unit.
 Our internally generated long-range plan includes assumptions regarding pricing and operating forecasts for our products and technologies.
-If the judgments and estimates used in our analysis are not realized or are affected by external factors, then actual results may not be consistent with these judgments and estimates, and we may be required to record a goodwill impairment charge in the future, which could be material, could reduce stockholders' equity and have an adverse effect on our financial position and results of operations.
+For instance, based on the goodwill impairment assessment performed during the quarter ended September 30, 2022, and primarily due to changes in the Company's stock price and market capitalization, it was determined that goodwill was impaired.
+As a result, the Company recorded a goodwill impairment charge in the full amount of \$6,975,520 for the three and nine months ended September 30, 2022.
+Accordingly, if the judgments and estimates used in such analyses are not realized or are affected by external factors, our actual results may not be consistent with such judgments and estimates, and we may be required to record further impairment of the Company's assets in the future, which could be material, could reduce stockholders' equity and have an adverse effect on our financial position and results of operations.